18 Apr Virut

-In a short time his talent and determination brought him to the attention of gallery owners, buyers and collectors that appreciated his efforts and he soon became a full time artist.
+In a short time his talent and determination caught the attention of many gallery owners, buyers and collectors that appreciated his efforts and he soon became a full time artist.

-Over the years his style has undergone a substantial evolution and his delicate initial brush and spatula portraits have become flaming collage artworks.
+Over the years his style has undergone a substantial evolution where his delicate brush and spatula portraits turned into flaming collage artworks.

 A successful formula is often copied; Virut’s artistic affirmation was without exception but he changed his approach after a lot of experiments, preferring to express himself with an elaborate and painstaking technique such as collage art.

-This choice explains a lot about Virut and the artist he wants to be: an exclusive artist, with a powerful voice that cannot be copied or camouflaged, a free thinker who values his time to reflect about a society that is running fast and aimlessly.
+This choice explains a lot about Virut and the artist he wants to be: an exclusive artist, with a powerful voice that cannot be imitated and a free thinker who values his time to reflect about a society that is running fast and aimlessly.

-His creative process begins online, where he scans through thousands and thousands of images we are bombarded.
+His creative process begins online, where he scans through thousands of images we are bombarded with every day.